oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 }
 {% endhighlight %}

-Why does this rule enforce 2 instance variables?
-Two is an arbitrary number but the main idea is two force you to decouple your classes.
-You will end up with high cohesion and encapsulation in your classes.
 I think we can group *AddHeadline* and *Category* into a new class:

 {% highlight c# %}